PowerLedger/powr/docs/src/wallet-guide/hardware-wallets.md

 ---
-title: Using Hardware Wallets on the Solana CLI
+title: Using Hardware Wallets on the Powerledger chain with the Solana CLI Tools
 ---

 Signing a transaction requires a private key, but storing a private